New York's Subway Is Slow Because They Slowed Down the Trains After A 1995 Accident - Slashdot

 The goals of the people in charge of upgrading and maintaining the subway system may be orthogonal to those who ride it.

+In NYC?
+I have no idea.
+In major airports and in Miami?
+Years ago.

 British rail system had a solution to this...
-(Score:2)
+(Score:5, Interesting)

 ... in the 1800s.